Sally Abed: Activism and beliefs

 Abed discovered the Standing Together movement in 2015.
 She had felt frustrated by the lack of opportunities and support for her as a woman, Palestinian, and Israeli citizen, and the organization provided her with a platform for activism and a community of like-minded individuals who shared her interests and aspirations.
-By 2021 she was a leader in the movement, which had become one of the largest grassroots organizations mobilizing Israeli citizens who wanted to end violence as a mechanism for addressing the Israeli-Palestinian conflict.
+By 2021 she was a leader in the movement, which had become one of the largest grassroots organizations mobilizing Israeli citizens who wanted to end violence as a mechanism for addressing the Israeli–Palestinian conflict.
 At the time, she stated that protests were organized to demand a ceasefire and an end to the occupation, emphasizing that a military offensive in Gaza could not guarantee the safety of Israelis.

-In November 2023, after the 7 October Hamas-led attack on Israel, Abed and fellow Standing Together leader Alon-Lee Green went on a speaking tour on the East Coast of the U.S. to discuss their work.
+In November 2023, after the October 7 attacks, Abed and fellow Standing Together leader Alon-Lee Green went on a speaking tour on the East Coast of the U.S. to discuss their work.
 They visited D.C., New York City, and the Boston area where thousands of people came to hear them speak.
 Their message was that Israeli Jews and Palestinians urgently need to become partners and move beyond pro-Israel and pro-Palestine labels.
 They emphasized that Israelis and Palestinians deserve a new narrative and that "radical empathy" was essential.
 They were dismayed that Americans focused on litmus tests, statements and ultimatums, especially on college campuses.

 In early 2024, she emphasized that Palestinians in Israel, like Israeli Jews, were also experiencing deep trauma, describing the frustration of being in mourning yet unable to openly express that grief, which was intensified by the fact that many Israeli Jews seemed unaware that Palestinians in Israel often have family in Gaza.
 She described Israeli society as largely gripped by intense emotions of anger and vengeance, which made openly expressing her grief challenging.
 Abed has emphasized the importance of a bilateral cease-fire and two-state solution, and says she only believes this will happen if Israeli Jews believe it is in their own self interest.
 Her goal is to continue building a social movement to shift the narrative that Israeli security can only be achieved by military occupation of Palestinian territories.